 Spectro Agent bridges the information transfer between Palette SaaS and Palette Orchestrator.
 The Spectro Agent collects information such as metrics, workloads, and heartbeats and constantly updates to the SaaS platform for user access.
 In addition to this, the Spectro Agent is responsible for initiating and controlling Backup, OS-Patch, and Compliance Scan on the running cluster.

 The console is used to scale up the Enterprise cluster and manage it.
 The System console supports creating and activating a new tenant in a new instance.
 It Initiates the installation of a Palette Enterprise Cluster.
 The On-Prem System Console provides various administrative setup tasks.
 Most of these are optional and can be performed at any time.
 To quickly start using the platform's functionality, all that is needed is to create the first tenant and activate it.Initial login:admin/admin.

 System Profiles provide a way to bootstrap an edge appliance with an initial set of virtual and containerized applications.
 Similar to cluster profiles, System Profiles are templates created using one or more layers that are based on packs or helm charts.

 A Team is a group of users.
 Users can be part of one or more teams.
 Teams provide a convenient way to control platform access for a group of users.
 Roles assigned to a team grant associated tenant or project permissions to all users that are part of the team.

+Workload / Tenant / Application Clusters are a collection of master and worker nodes that cooperate to execute container application workloads.
 Kubernetes clusters provisioned by users are referred to as Workload Clusters.
 These clusters are created within projects and they are provisioned and managed in the user's cloud environment.
 Each cluster is provisioned from a Cluster Profile with additional configuration overrides and cloud-specific settings.